vocalpy/Nicholson-Cohen-SfN-2023-poster/README.md

 (although the engineering of RNNs continues to evolve and they can be much faster than models like Transformers for some tasks, see https://arxiv.org/abs/2303.06349).
-Here we show results for simple "vanilla" TCNs as originally described by [Bai et al](https://arxiv.org/abs/1803.01271), instead of the WaveNet-like architectures used by DAS and related work like [SELD-TCN](https://arxiv.org/abs/2003.01609).
+Here we show results for simple "vanilla" TCNs as originally described by [Bai et al 2018](https://arxiv.org/abs/1803.01271), instead of the WaveNet-like architectures used by DAS and related work like [SELD-TCN](https://arxiv.org/abs/2003.01609).

 We compare three different architectures:
 * TweetyNet, an RNN with a front end that extracts features from spectrograms using trained 2-D convolutions, like those used by neural networks for image classification
 * ConvTCN, which also has the exact same convolutional front end, but replaces the recurrent LSTM layer of TweetyNet with a "vanilla" TCN -- this architecture is simlar to SELD-TCN
-* The same TCN *without* the convolutional front end, where we simply apply a [1x1 convolution](https://www.youtube.com/watch?v=c1RBQzKsDCk) across the frequency bins of the spectrogram to reduce dimensionality down to the number of channels in the TCN, in the same way that DAS does.
+* The same TCN *without* the convolutional front end, where we instead apply a [1x1 convolution](https://www.youtube.com/watch?v=c1RBQzKsDCk) across the frequency bins of the spectrogram to reduce dimensionality down to the number of channels in the TCN, in the same way that DAS does.
+(The ConvTCN applies this operation to the features extracted by the 2-D convolutional network.)

 ![schematic of recurrent neural networks and temporal convolutional networks](./doc/images/models.png)